The off-shell expansion relation of the Yang-Mills scalar theory: Further study: from YM to single-trace YMS

 \section{Further study: from YM to single-trace YMS}

 The unifying relation also connects the YM theory and the YMS theory, and the relation is also valid off-shell.
-However, unlike the YMS case, we find that we cannot emergent the whole YMS graphic rules from the YM graphic rules using differential operators.
+However, unlike the YMS case, we find that the full set of YMS graphic rules cannot be easily recovered from those of YM by applying differential operators.
+In general, acting differential operators on each graph $C^\mathcal{F}$ in pure YM commonly produces diagrams with branches attached to both endpoints, which are typically not allowed under the graphical rules of YMS.
+Hence the correspondence is not straightforward.
 Nevertheless, we still figure out some useful relations by choosing some special reference orders in the YM graphic rules.
 In this section, we will show how to relate the off-shell terms between the YM currents and the single-trace YMS currents and give a typical example.